 Many organizations conduct surveys in order to give more information to managers on ongoing processes.
 This is an excellent opportunity to give feedback.
 Seize that opportunity!
-Furthermore in some cases, HR might be of help.
+Furthermore, in some cases, HR might be of help.

 But what if you are really smarter than your boss?

 Who does not want to work for a great boss?
 Someone you respect, who will teach you and make you better.
-But what if you have important skills in house that your boss lacks?
+But what if you have important skills in the house that your boss lacks?
 This is a regular phenomenon, experts say, because quite a few managers are not that good at their job.

 Here are a few do’s and don’t s to make the best of such a frustrating situation.

 Try and help your boss to do his job, by focusing on the big picture: do what’s best for the company.
 Suggest ways in which he can use you best.
-See yourself as a complement and find a way to compensate for weaknesses.
+See yourself as a compliment and find a way to compensate for weaknesses.
 Does your boss for instance have a helicopter view?
 If not, then ask questions that lead him away from the details.

 Find other mentors who help you to learn and grow.
 If you like your boss but are not getting the coaching you need, then broaden your network.
 Us your own initiative to sign up for projects in which you come into contact with other senior managers.
 Be explicit about your needs.
-For example, approaching another manager and say, “I’d like to know more about how you approach this topic or person.
+For example, approaching another manager and saying, “I’d like to know more about how you approach this topic or person.
 Do you mind if we take a few hours to sit and discuss in the next few months? “

 Simply accept (not assume: ass-u-me!) that you are better qualified.
 When people come up higher in the organization, they are often better at managing.
 If you are smarter, it does not automatically mean that you would be more effective.
 You also need experience as a manager, good relationships, social capital and emotional intelligence.